International Studies Major

 Why Learn International Studies Here?

-We offer a broad training in the liberal arts, emphasizing the study of foreign languages.
+We offer broad training in the liberal arts, emphasizing the study of foreign languages.
 You will develop specialized skills to prepare for roles in government, business, defense, international development, and non-governmental organizations.
 There are many opportunities for further education outside of the classroom available to students, such as study abroad and internships.

 Beyond the Classroom